mushcatshiro/CS-basics/Software Engineering/aws/ahm.md

 > testing CW Alarm can be done by manually setting alarm state to Alarm using
 > CLI commands

-### Amazon EventBridge

-> TODO: move it out as independent section with more details; similar to CW and
-> CT to get a better understanding of the services.

-rules:

-- can be used to schedule cron jobs (time based)
-- react to some event pattern

-It is the default event bus (routes events to zero or more destinations).
-There exists partner event bus to send events from AWS SaaS partners into AWS and an option to create custom event bus.
-Event buses can be accessed by other AWS accounts using resource-based policies.
-Events can be archive (optional filtering) sent to an event bus (indefinitely or some period retention).
-These archived events can be used for replay.

-> a use case for EventBridge resouce based policy is to enable all event in
-> an AWS organization to put the events to a single AWS account/region.

-EventBridge can analyze the event in bus and infer schema.
-Schema Registry allows to generate code for application and can be versioned.

-archive, replay events, reliable delivery

-intercept all api calls with cloud trail

 ### CloudWatch Insights

 #### Container